CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 current drift vector $(\delta_x,\delta_y)$ and the tip of the zonal average drift vector
 $(\delta^{\textrm{avg}}_x,\delta^{\textrm{avg}}_y)$.
-The average drift vector is computed from the 8 neighbouring drift vectors, that is the 8 closest vectors *not including the current one*.
+The average drift vector is computed from the 8 neighboring drift vectors, that is the 8 closest vectors *not including the current one*.
 The local $\mathbf{D}$ domain is then the disc with centre
 $(\delta^{\textrm{avg}}_x,\delta^{\textrm{avg}}_y)$ and radius
 $\Delta^{\textrm{avg}}_{\textrm{max}}$. $\Delta^{\textrm{avg}}_{\textrm{max}}$ is set to $10$km.
-Neighbouring vectors with a maximum correlation value of less than $0.5$ are not used, to avoid degrading the average drift field with possibly wrong estimates.
+Neighboring vectors with a maximum correlation value of less than $0.5$ are not used, to avoid degrading the average drift field with possibly wrong estimates.